PhD Career Exploration Fellowship (CEF)

-The application for the 2023 Career Exploration Fellowship is now closed!
+The application for the 2024 Career Exploration Fellowship is now open

-Penn’s Career Services’ PhD Career Exploration Fellowship (CEF) program encourages non-faculty career exploration among doctoral students by facilitating networking experiences and fostering mentorship relationships with advanced degree holding professionals.
+The PhD Career Exploration Fellowship (CEF) program encourages non-faculty career exploration among doctoral students by facilitating networking experiences and fostering mentorship relationships with advanced degree holding professionals.
 Fellows can use this experience to cultivate a stronger professional profile and grow their network in a career field.
 This unpaid opportunity allows doctoral students to gain a better understanding of day-to-day life in various sectors including industry, non-profit, and government organizations.
-In 2023, the program will allow for both virtual and hybrid fellowships.
+In 2024, the program will allow for in-person, virtual and hybrid fellowships.

-This fellowship runs from February to May and typically entails approximately 8-10 hours time commitment with host meetings and informational interviews.
-Fellows can choose to dedicate additional time by engaging in projects and/or attending workshops for their own professional development.
+This fellowship runs from February to May and typically entails a time commitment of approximately 8-10 hours with host meetings and informational interviews.
+Fellows can choose to dedicate additional time by engaging in projects and/or attending sessions for their own professional development.

-- two professional development programs organized by Penn Career Services.
-These workshops are designed to enhance career readiness competencies and the exploration of non-tenure track careers.
+- Two professional development sessions organized by Penn Career Services.
+These sessions are designed to enhance career readiness competencies and the exploration of non-tenure track careers.

-- one community building program (more details will be provided later).
+- One social activity (more details will be provided later)

 To read about students’ experiences in the 2023 program, please visit the PhD Career Exploration Fellow Spotlight Series on the Career Services blog.